Eurosport: Eurosport 1 feeds

 In Europe, Eurosport 1 is generally available in basic cable and satellite television packages.
 Since 1999, Eurosport 1 provides various opt-out services providing more relevant sporting content specific to language, advertising and commentary needs.
 Eurosport offers a stand-alone channel which provides a standardised version of the channel (Eurosport International in English).
 Alongside this, there are also local Eurosport channels in France, Spain, United Kingdom, Italy, Germany, Poland, Nordic region, Benelux region, and Asia Pacific.
 These channels offer greater sporting content with local sporting events, while also utilising the existing pan-European feed.
 The German version of Eurosport is the only one available free-to-air on European digital satellite television.

-Eurosport 1 is currently broadcast in 25 languages: English, French, German, Italian, Spanish, Portuguese, Dutch, Swedish, Norwegian, Danish, Finnish, Icelandic, Russian, Polish, Czech, Slovak, Hungarian, Romanian, Bulgarian, Serbian, Greek, Turkish, Cantonese, Croatian and Ukrainian.
+Eurosport 1 is currently broadcast in 25 languages: English, French, German, Italian, Spanish, Portuguese, Dutch, Swedish, Norwegian, Danish, Finnish, Icelandic, Russian, Polish, Czech, Slovak, Hungarian, Romanian, Bulgarian, Serbian, Greek, Turkish, Cantonese, Croatian (formerly) and Ukrainian.

 In Asia-Pacific territories, Eurosport offers a specific channel to the region.
 Eurosport (Asia-Pacific) launched on 15 November 2009.
 The service is available in Australia through Foxtel, Optus and TransACT.
 On 3 November 2014, a HD simulcast launched on Foxtel.